Saturday, July 19, 2014

 Keep the room at a comfortable, cool temperature, ideally between 60-67°F (15-19°C).

-4. Be Mindful of Food and Drink
+4. Be Mindful of What You Eat and Drink

-Try not to eat large meals or spicy foods within a few hours of bedtime, as they can cause discomfort and disrupt sleep.
+Try not to eat large meals or spicy foods within a few hours of bedtime as they can cause discomfort and disrupt sleep.

 5. Incorporate Physical Activity